Kids Planet Circle Logo

 Somewhere in the middle.

-• Too tight: uncomfortable, red marks, restricted movement
+Too tight: uncomfortable, red marks, restricted movement.

-• Too loose: gaps, leaks and more changes
+Too loose: gaps, leaks and more changes.

 Aim for a snug fit below the belly button, with the leg cuffs sitting nicely in the crease at the top of the thighs.
-Again, that two-finger check is a simple way to make sure the fit is just right.

 Should nappy tabs meet in the middle?